Ecommerce Navigation in 2026: Examples & Best Practices

 How Users Access the Site

 It’s crucial to know what device your users access from as it determines which navigation to prioritize.
 For example, desktop users have more screen real estate, which allows using a horizontal menu with many categories.
-However, such menus can be inconvenient on mobile devices, so mobile users may benefit from a hamburger menu better.
+On the other hand, such menus can be inconvenient on mobile devices, so mobile users may benefit more from a hamburger menu.
 Ideally, your ecommerce website should accommodate both types of menus.

 How Users Engage With You

-Analyzing how customers search for products may also be helpful for choosing the right navigation.
+Analyzing how customers search for products can also help determine the right navigation.
 If the search is dominant, a prominent search bar might be more important than a complex menu.
 To determine what and where to place elements, you can use a heatmap, which shows exactly where users interact the most.
-This also will give you a clue on how to rearrange menu items or where to add visual cues.

 What to Include in Your Ecommerce Navigation